-This is our Accommodation Services policy and procedure regarding illegal drugs, legal highs and antisocial behaviour.
+This is our Accommodation Services policy and procedure regarding illegal drugs, psychoactive substances and antisocial behaviour.

 Purpose of the Drugs Policy

-The policy states the position which the University takes regarding the possession or use of illegal drugs or legal highs in our accommodation.
-It sets out key elements of the procedure followed if a student is found or suspected to be in possession of illegal drugs or legal highs.
+The policy states the position which the University takes regarding the possession or use of illegal drugs or psychoactive substances in our accommodation.
+It sets out key elements of the procedure followed if a student is found or suspected to be in possession of illegal drugs or psychoactive substances.

 UWE Bristol aims to provide a safe, healthy and supportive environment in our accommodation for our students, wardens and staff.

 We aim to reduce the risks associated with the misuse of drugs through awareness and information programmes.

 If students wish to seek help regarding their own or others’ drug use, we will provide information about available sources of support.

 We will not tolerate the possession, use or supply of illegal drugs or psychoactive substances at any premises under the management of Accommodation Services.

 Any person found on premises managed by Accommodation Services having used or being suspected of having used illegal drugs will be provided with the necessary care and attention in relation to their physical condition.